jharwell/rcsw/docs/src/modules/er/plugin/log4cl.rst

 you can't have multiple modules/loggers in a single file.
 If you architect your projects well, this should not be a burdensome restriction.

-Each module can be be enabled/disabled independently in a lightweight manner;
+Each module can be enabled/disabled independently in a lightweight manner;
 unlike log4j loggers, the enable/disable status of one logger/module does not have any effect on the status of another.
 That is, the hierarchy is "flat".